 Learn the specific classes and residence halls connected to each RAP

-Topic RAPs are designed for students who want to live with students who share an interest, either related to their area of study or personal interests.
+Topic RAPs are designed for students who want to live with students who share an interest- either personal or related to their area of study.
 All Topic RAP students receive the benefits of being a Global Pathways Student (GPS).

 ALL Topic RAPs include: